 - Errors under 3 Delta E (dE) are generally invisible to the naked eye.
 A monitor with a 5dE color error, for example, probably has colors that look visibly off.
 Accuracy matters more for creative work.

 - Do you need HDR?
 A 4K monitor with the right HDR implementation makes 4K/HDR content look significantly better than it would on a regular, or SDR, monitor.
 While many 4K monitors support HDR, few budget ones do it with noticeable impact.
 If you want a monitor that makes the HDR upgrade worth it, consider upping your budget to stay in 4K or opting for a lower resolution to save money.
-See our How to Choose the Best HDR Monitor article for more.
+See How to Choose the Best HDR Monitor for more.

 - Consider ports and other features.
 Do you need HDMI 2.1, the latest DisplayPort (1.4)?
 Are USB Type-A ports important, and do you want USB-C for charging or a single-cable setup?
 Speakers and the stand’s ability to tilt, swivel or rise are also factors.